 - Establishes an environment conducive to learning. - Introduces the topic and relates it to an immediate need, problem or deficit.
 It has meaning to the group. - Relates new material to previous knowledge. - Presents information in an organized, confident manner.
-Speaks clearly. - Uses appropriate learning styles for the class. - Teaching aids are clear, organized and enhance learning. - Asks questions or makes comments that stimulate discussion (energizes the group and engages them in the learning process.. - Deals effectively with questions or issues (including alternate perspectives) raised by the group. - Helps the learner feel valued. - Summarizes the presentation and discussion at the close of the presentation. - Verifies that the group understands the information presented. - Completes the presentation within the pre-set time frame.
+Speaks clearly. - Uses appropriate learning styles for the class. - Teaching aids are clear, organized and enhance learning. - Asks questions or makes comments that stimulate discussion (energizes the group). - Deals effectively with questions or issues (including alternate perspectives) raised by the group. - Helps the learner feel valued. - Summarizes the presentation and discussion at the close of the presentation. - Verifies that the group understands the information presented. - Completes the presentation within the pre-set time frame.